-Index fund managers construct portfolios to closely approximate the performance of well-recognized market benchmarks.
+Index mutual fund and ETF managers design strategies to closely approximate the performance of well-recognized market benchmarks.
 They buy and hold stocks in the same proportions as they exist in the market or particular market sub-category; for instance, the S&P 500 index (large U.S. companies), the Russell 2000 Index (small U.S. companies) or the Morgan Stanley “EAFE” index (large international companies).
 Other well-known indexes measure small company stocks, high-book-to-market company (value) stocks, emerging market stocks, foreign stocks, real estate securities, precious metals, gold, commodities and an array of taxable and tax-exempt fixed income strategies.

 Passive and index mutual fund and ETF investment advisors build portfolios based on proven principles of asset allocation, using low-cost index funds.
 Index funds offer the advantages of low operating and trading expenses, excellent diversification within asset categories, and broad access to all segments of the market.
 The result is a portfolio with hundreds or even thousands of securities.